zorael/kameloso/README.md

 * **Linux/other Posix**: `~/.config/kameloso` (alternatively where `$XDG_CONFIG_HOME` points)
 * **macOS**: `$HOME/Library/Application Support/kameloso`
 * **Windows**: `%APPDATA%\kameloso`
-* **Other unexpected platforms**: fallback to current working directory

 Open the file in a normal text editor.
-If you have your system file associations set up to open `*.conf` files in an editor, you can open it by passing `--edit`.
+If you have your system file associations set up to open `*.conf` files in such, you can open it by passing `--edit`.

 ### Command-line arguments